-Students studying abroad Should begin the application Application Deadlin
+Students studying abroad in: Should begin the application process by: Application Deadline

-in: process by:

 FALL FEBRUARY 1 MARCH 15

 SPRING AUGUST 1 OCTOBER 15

 SUMMER DECEMBER 1 APRIL 1

 When accepted into the program and approved by CSM, the student will be registered as a current CSM student with "Study Abroad" designation.
 Actual courses will be recorded on the transcript when the student returns to CSM and the study abroad transcript is received by the College.